MicrosoftDocs/winrt-api/windows.media.core/datacue_id.md

 # Windows.Media.Core.DataCue.Id

 ## -description
-Gets the identifier for the timed metadata track.
+Gets the identifier for the data cue.

 ## -property-value
-The identifier for the timed metadata track.
+The identifier for the data cue.

 ## -remarks